josalvatorre/monorepo-alpha/principles.md

 [OCI][1] Containers are the best tool for guaranteeing that the environment will be consistent and predictable.

 Every commit in the main branch should map to a consistent set of publicly accessible container images we generate.
-Requiring developers to generate container images independently defeats the purpose of containers.
+Requiring developers to create container images independently defeats the purpose of containers.

 The only exception to containerization is if you're writing a program for a client that cannot run a container practicably such as the browser, mobile device, or a resource-constrained device.